elysium-os/chariot/README.md

 The usage is outlined under the chariot `--help` option.
 Subcommand help is found via `--help <subcommand>`.

-## Configuration
+## Documentation

+Documentation can be found in the [docs](./docs) directory and can be built with [mdbook](https://github.com/rust-lang/mdBook).
+They are built by CI and can be found publicly at <https://docs.elysium-os.org/chariot/>.

-See an example at [elysium](https://github.com/elysium-os/elysium) distro repo.
-For syntax highlighting check out the [tree-sitter grammar](https://github.com/elysium-os/chariot-tree-sitter).
+For syntax highlighting check out the [tree-sitter grammar](https://github.com/elysium-os/chariot-tree-sitter) and [zed-extension](https://github.com/elysium-os/chariot-zed-extension).